 Make it Vegetarian or Vegan

-These summer rolls are suitable for vegetarians and vegans without any substitutions being required.
+These spring rolls are suitable for vegetarians and vegans without any substitutions being required.

 Make it Allergy Friendly

 My Vietnamese Tofu Rolls are free from gluten (see note), dairy, nuts and egg.